oddbird/oddsite/content/2016/09/30/cssconf.rst

 for sizing on the web.

-Interesting metaphor to "kick" it off: when runners where softer shoes, they instinctively step harder — negating any medial benefits.
+Interesting metaphor to "kick" it off: when runners wear softer shoes, they instinctively step harder — negating any medical benefits.
 Keith suggests that we often do the same with relative units — trying to reverse-engineer pixel values,